 Meet Our Staff

-Milestones Preschool prides itself in hiring only the most professional and caring teachers, all of whom have bachelors and masters level degrees in early childhood development.
-Our low 1:5 teacher to student ratio ensures that your child receives individualized and personal attention.
-One of our core values is a respect for individual learning styles that enables your child to progress based on his/her strengths and needs.
+Milestones Preschool, licensed by the State of California, prides itself in hiring only the most professional and caring teachers, all of whom are extensively trained in early childhood development.
+Our team includes teachers who hold bachelors and masters level degrees in Child Development and Education, have many years of teaching experience, and have additional training and experience working with children with developmental delays or disabilities.
+Our low 1:5 teacher to student ratio ensures that your child receives individualized and personal attention regardless of ability.
+One of our core values is a respect for individual learning styles which enables your child to progress based on his/her strengths and needs.

 In addition to your classroom interaction with the teachers, you will meet them at regularly scheduled parent conferences that include review of your child’s developmental screenings, classroom portfolios, and the teachers’ anecdotal observations.